8 Days / From

 - Collapsible trekking poles for snowboarders

-*Avalanche transceiver, shovel and probe are available to rent. $140 for the full kit or $50 per item.
+*Avalanche transceiver, shovel and probe are available to rent. $140 for the trip.

 If you need to rent touring skis or a splitboard please contact us for details.